JDeakin25/Milestones-Project-1-P3/README.md

 I made sure to include prompts relating to the event and location, to try and create an honest impression of the event that was not too misleading, despite being A.I generated.
 For the future development of this website, I plan to attend this event and take a wide selection of photographs that can then be used to replace the A.I generated images and offer site users a true reflection of this event.

+All images have been provided with 'alt' attributes to assist with screen-reader technologies.

 ### Wireframe Designs